Energy Performance Certificates Explained

 Locate Energy Assessor

-All this applies to residential homes only.
+All this applies to residential homes in England and Wales only.

-Let's get some confusing facts out of the way:
+Let's get some confusing facts out of the way.

 Do I need a Home Information Pack (HIP)?